Overtraining: Signs and symptoms

 "Symptoms of overtraining include muscle soreness, boredom, poor motivation, sleep problems, increased morning pulse rate, diminished sex drive, a drop in energy, decreased resistance to illness, poor appetite and weight loss."

-It is important to note the difference between overtraining and overreaching; overreaching is when an athlete is undergoing hard training but with adequate recovery; overtraining, however, is when an athlete is undergoing hard training without proper recovery.
+There is a difference between overtraining and overreaching; overreaching is when an athlete is undergoing hard training but with adequate recovery; overtraining, however, is when an athlete is undergoing hard training without proper recovery.
 With over-reaching, the consequential drop in performance can be resolved in a few days or weeks.